dholmes5247/Unit2Project-D-Holmes/README.md

 - Enable filtering by quiz history, subject, score, and date
 - More animations: button rings, radar effects, glitch overlays

-> Boolean Learning is designed to grow — from capstone to community-driven platform.
+> At some point I would like to include videos  as well.

 ##  Contributing

-Boolean Learning thrives on collaboration — whether it’s refining questions, improving UX, or expanding backend features.
+Boolean Learning thrives on collaboration, whether it’s refining questions, improving UX, or expanding backend features.
 To contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-cool-idea`)